Tortel/SysLog/Readme.md

 #### How exactly do I get adb working?

-There is a short guide on the Android developer site [here](https://developer.android.com/studio/run/device).
+There is a detailed guide from [XDA-Developers](https://www.xda-developers.com/what-is-adb/) for information on what ADB is, and how to set it up.

-More detailed guides can be found through a quick online search.
+There is also some official documentation [here](https://developer.android.com/studio/run/device).

 #### Do I need a computer to do this?